Ex-Seattle police lieutenant running for City Council harassed fellow officer then lied about it, investigators found

 The officer, who sometimes works front-desk duties, viewed the letter as insulting because it referred to him as a “receptionist,” and saw the job posting as “a pejorative towards him as, in his opinion, this suggested that he was not a competent police officer,” according to the OPA records.

-The officer suspected Kolding left the letter as “part of a larger pattern of harassment” previously reported to department supervisors, the OPA records say.
+The officer suspected Kolding sent the letter as “part of a larger pattern of harassment” previously reported to department supervisors, the OPA records say.

 Past disputes between Kolding and the officer included a complaint Kolding had filed in 2017 accusing the officer of leaving work early, and another in which Kolding claimed the officer threatened him with a pair of scissors.
 A supervisor later deemed that reported threat to be “unfounded,” the OPA records show.

-Note: Correction: A previous version of this story incorrectly stated the Office of Police Accountability issued the proposed disciplinary action report (DAR) to Kolding in May.
-The Seattle Police Department’s administration issued the DAR to him.